The Challenge

 Create An App Useful To Athletes

 Phil, the founder, is an athlete with diabetes.
-He understood the impact of glucose on his performance and wanted to spread his knowledge.
+He understood the impact of glucose on his performance and wanted to spread this knowledge.

 2